 - Computer-off sniping.
 Server-side fires the bid whether or not your computer is on.
 Zero Hour can't.

-- Per-snipe pay-as-you-go for very low usage.
-Three free snipes plus pay-per-use is genuinely cheap if you only buy one or two big-ticket items a year.
+- Pay-only-when-you-win pricing.
+Three free wins, then 1.95% of the win price, capped at $35.
+Genuinely cheap if you only buy one or two low-ticket items a year.

 - Bulk and group snipes.
 Auction Sniper has mature "snipe groups."
 Zero Hour ships this in v2.